-This blog post is a series of three, taken from the Ebook we published earlier this month, The Differences Between Launching an ICO and a STO.
+This blog post is a series of two, taken from the Ebook we published earlier this month, The Differences Between Launching an ICO and a STO.
 The aim of these posts is to inform the reader, as the title suggests, on the key differences between the two offerings.

 What’s a security token?